zembed-1 vs voyage-4

 On our evaluations we found that of the various flagship models, two consistently outperformed the rest: zembed-1 and voyage-4, exceeding other models such as cohere embed v4 or openai v3 large by 5-7%+ Recall@100 across all verticals.

-So if the bottleneck on your agent or application is accuracy, the choice is essentially between these two options.
+If the bottleneck on your agent or application is accuracy, the choice is essentially between these two options.
 So how do they compare in a head-to-head matchup?
+For the below we use the same evals as on our zembed-1 launch blog post.

 Latency

-Our figures here, as in our launch blog post, were calculated using our open source benchmarking platform.
-Same code testing each endpoint, no inherent advantage to any company.
+Our figures here, as in our launch blog post, were calculated using our open source latency benchmarking platform.
+This is the same code testing each endpoint, with no inherent advantage to any company.
+We encourage you to try it out yourself and see what results you get!

 Robustness to Messy (AKA Prod-Like) Data: